mahendrapaipuri/ceems/README.md

 db_path: data/ceems_api_server.db
 backends:
   - url: "http://localhost:9090"
-    skip_tls_verify: true
   - url: "http://localhost:9091"
-    skip_tls_verify: true
 ```

 - Keyword `strategy` can take either `round-robin`, `least-connection` and `resource-based`
 as values.
-Using `resource-based` stragety, the queries are proxied to backend TSDB
+Using `resource-based` strategy, the queries are proxied to backend TSDB
 instances based on the data available with each instance as
 [described in CEEMS load balancer](#ceems-load-balancer).
 - Keyword `db_path` takes the path to CEEMS API server DB file.
 This file is optional and